pmlopes/pmlopes.github.io/_posts/2018-09-11-Vertx-gRPC-native.md

 ### Writing a client

-Of course we'll need a client too, so here's the what you need:
+Of course we'll need a client too, so here's what you need:

 ```java
 ManagedChannel channel = VertxChannelBuilder